 Scholarship & Internship Program

-DC Public Service Internships
+Public Service Internships

-CAPAL’s Public Service Internship Program places undergraduate and graduate students within the public sector in the Washington, DC area.
+CAPAL’s Public Service Internship Program places undergraduate and graduate students within the public sector in the Washington, DC area and throughout the United States.
 Intern duties may include policy or scientific research, project coordination and management, business, law, communications, and more.
-In addition to their internship requirements, interns will participate in CAPAL’s programming such as the Washington Leadership Program, be paired with professional mentors based on similar field interests, and reflect on their internships with other CAPAL interns and scholars during regular cohort sessions.
+Placements may be in rural or urban areas, such as Alaska, Delaware, and California.
 Applicants are asked to specify their placement preferences on the application, and those selected will be placed based on their interests and skills.
 These internships are open to ALL MAJORS.